Multiple Subject Credential

 Graduates of this credential program will be prepared to demonstrate competency in their chosen single subject area, qualifying them to teach specific subjects in grades 12 and below.

 Candidates who complete this credential are qualified to teach students with a range of special needs, including students with learning disabilities, mild-to-moderate mental retardation, attention deficit and attention deficit hyperactivity disorders, and serious emotional disturbances.
-Teachers with these credentials are approved to teach in grades K-12 and in adult classes.
-An internship option is available.
+Teachers with this credential are approved to teach in grades K-12 and in adult classes.

 Preliminary Administrative Services Credential (ASC)

 This credential program is designed to prepare educators to advance professionally as visionary leaders and change agents shaping and implementing innovative curriculum and instructional programs.
 The ASC program provides students an efficient route into education administration.

 Blending best practices, relevant research, case studies and practical hands-on learning experiences, the ASC curriculum equips candidates with methods and strategies they can apply directly to their current work situations.
 Interdisciplinary courses cover a range of topics, including educational leadership, staff development, school law and finance, governance and policy, community relations and educational research.